bert9bert/ParallelForest/README.md

 ## Notes

-The use of this packages comes with no warranty and no support.
+The use of this package comes with no warranty and no support.